Barrio Fino: Release

 In Canada, sales for Barrio Fino were considerably lower.
 Despite Daddy Yankee being one of the first reggaeton artists to receive airplay there, the album had sold only 9,300 units as of September 2005, according to Nielsen SoundScan.
 According to The Record, Barrio Fino shipped five million copies worldwide as of June 2006.
 In the United States, Barrio Fino became the best-selling reggaeton album of 2004, the best- selling tropical recording of 2004, and the best-selling Latin album of 2005 and the 2000s decade.
-As of October 2017, the record has sold 1,083,000 copies in the United States, making it the seventh best-selling Latin album in the country according to Nielsen SoundScan.
-As of August 2005, Barrio Fino has sold three million of copies.
+As of October 2017, the record has sold 1,083,000 copies in the United States, making it the seventh best-selling Latin album in the country according to Nielsen SoundScan.As of July 2024, it sold over 2.2 miilon of equivalent album units in the United States.
+As of August 2005, Barrio Fino has sold three million of copies worldwide.

-The bonus track version was re-released for digital stores and streaming platforms on July 21, 2017 under El Cartel Records and The Orchard, celebrating the album's 13th anniversary.
+The bonus track version was re-released for digital stores and streaming platforms on July 21, 2017, under El Cartel Records and The Orchard, celebrating the album's 13th anniversary.
 It subsequently re-entered the US Top Latin Albums chart at number 13 on August 12, 2017.
-On the US Top Latin Albums chart, Barrio Fino charted for 262 non-consecutive weeks from July 31, 2004 to July 22, 2006 and from August 12, 2017 onwards.
+On the US Top Latin Albums chart, Barrio Fino charted for 262 non-consecutive weeks from July 31, 2004, to July 22, 2006, and from August 12, 2017, onwards.